the-teachingRSE-project/competencies/competencies.md

 of collaborative platforms like \gls{GitHub}/\gls{GitLab}, honouring a project's code of conduct, and some knowledge of popular open source software licences, e.g. the \ac{GPL}.
+The \gls{TEAM} skill will play a major role when an RSE is introduced to an existing project.
+An existing project will have grown some idiosyncratic habits and processes.
+Often it will require all the skills and patience of an RSE to steer a project towards best software engineering practices, while not having a leadership position.

 RSEs are embedded in communities.
 There are two different aspects to finding these communities: First, we have the aspect of community building for a